-A Long Island woman made headlines last year when her homeowner’s insurance company denied her fire claim because they found out she owned a pit bull.
+A Long Island woman made headlines recently when her homeowner’s insurance company denied her fire claim because they found out she owned a pit bull.

 The woman’s insurance company is one of many that prohibit certain breeds, such as pit bulls, Rottweilers, Dobermans, Huskies, Akitas, and more.
 If you own a pup that your insurance company prohibits, ANY claim — even one that has nothing to do with your pet — can be denied.

 And it doesn’t just affect the blatantly blocky-headed: the fine print of many prohibited-breed lists states “or any mix thereof.”
 An unsettling practice in this rescue-lovin’ community, where many of us aren’t 100% sure of our hound’s heritage.